parrt/msds692/hw/tfidf.md

 ### Reading in Reuters' XML

 As a first step, let's grab text from a Reuters article in XML format.
+Download the 31M compressed reuters corpus (385M uncompressed) from the files area of Canvas for this class.
+This data should not be made public so just uncompress on your disk but please don't post the articles anywhere.
 The articles look like this fictitious file contents:

 ```xml
 <?xml version="1.0" encoding="iso-8859-1" ?>